 Ladders are an interesting example of extruded aluminum in a structural, that is to say weight-bearing, application.
 The rails are basically I-beams that resist bending as you climb up and down.
 Rungs however are somewhere between tubes and square or rectangular sections.
 They need to resist bending in the vertical direction, but they can also handle significant twisting or torsional loads.
 And fabricating the whole thing from aluminum ensures it’s lightweight and easily transported.

 Trailers also incorporate a lot of structural extruded aluminum.
-This again keeps weight down while using square section provides lots of resistance to loads in various direction.
-You could also add things like machine frames, window frames, enclosures and even furniture to this list.
+This again keeps weight down while using square section to provide lots of resistance to loads in various directions.
+You could also add things like machine frames, window frames, enclosures, and even furniture to this list.

 The point we’re making here is that there’s no simple answer to the question, “How strong is extruded aluminum?”
 All we can say is, “How strong do you want it to be?”
 Some grades are much stronger than others, but that often makes them harder to extrude and contributes to a higher price.

 As noted, cross section does have a big influence on the strength of extruded aluminum, the exception being when loads are axial.
 The key to picking the strongest shape is to understand what loads will be placed on your structure.
 If they’re mostly in one direction, an I-beam is probably strongest.
 If you can’t say where the greatest loads will come from, go with a square section, and if twisting will be significant you may be best off with a circular tube.

 There are many good reasons for using extruded aluminum in your next fabrication project, but we know strength is a concern for some people.
 Every case is different but it’s our experience that in many applications it works as well or better than steel.
 In other words, it can be strong enough.
 If you’d like to discuss your particular project or concerns with us, please call, email, or just stop by.
 We’re always happy to talk.